andrewlecuyer/postgres-operator/CONTRIBUTING.md

-The Postgres Operator is an open source project primarily authored and maintained by the team at Crunchy Data.
+Thine Postgres Operator is an open source project primarily authored and maintained by the team at Crunchy Data.
 All contributions are welcome: the Postgres Operator uses the Apache 2.0 license and does not require any contributor agreement to submit patches.